 - Foothills volunteers participate in all type of interesting and cool trainings.
 This video taken by 9News shows one of Foothill's nighttime training events.

 Foothills Fire & Rescue began operations on January 1, 1997.
 The district was formed by the combination of the Lookout Mountain, Idledale and Mount Vernon Fire Departments.
-The current department operates out of five stations: Lookout Mountain, Rainbow Hills, Mount Vernon, Grapevine and Idledale.
+The current department operates out of four stations: Lookout Mountain, Rainbow Hills, Grapevine and Idledale.
 We are responsible for all emergency services except ambulance transport, which is provided by Highland Rescue Team Ambulance District.
 We serve residential, commercial, wildland and highway exposures to a roughly 25-square-mile area in central-western Jefferson County.
 Additionally, we provide assistance to neighboring fire departments such as Pleasant View, Genesee, Golden and Evergreen.
-We maintain a combination paid/volunteer staff of approximately 40 members.
+We maintain a combination of paid and volunteer staff of approximately 40 members.

 - Participation in department and community functions held annually